Claualvarez/Sequence_analysis_intro/sequence_similarity.md

 ![Homology](https://upload.wikimedia.org/wikipedia/commons/thumb/6/68/BelonBirdSkel.jpg/300px-BelonBirdSkel.jpg)

-“If the amino acid sequences of two proteins are set side by side in one-to-one correspondence, there may occur an abnormally large number of pairs containing the same amino acid.”
-“When such a large similarity is found, the proteins are said to be homologous and are considered to possess a common ancestral gene.”
+“If the amino acid sequences of two proteins are set side by side in one-to-one correspondence, there may occur an abnormally large number of pairs containing the same amino acid [...]
+When such a large similarity is found, the proteins are said to be homologous and are considered to possess a common ancestral gene.”
 > Walter Fitch.
 J Mol Biol.
 1966